ultraq/thymeleaf-layout-dialect/README.md

 </html>
 ```

-Now you can include the page using the `layout:include` attribute and implement
+Now you can include the template using the `layout:include` attribute and
-the `modal-content` fragment however you need by creating a fragment of the same
+implement the `modal-content` fragment however you need by creating a fragment
-name _within the include element_ of the calling page:
+of the same name _within the include element_ of the calling template:

 ```html
 Content.html